Requesting support for running larsoft jobs on OSG nodes without X11 libraries installed

 Loaded plugins: downloadonly, kernel-module, kmod, priorities, protect-packages, protectbase, verify, versionlock

 Reducing flash-plugin package from Adobe to included packages only

 Excluding Packages from sws-managed

 839 packages excluded due to repository priority protections

 libXmu-1.0.2-5.i386 : X.Org X11 libXmu/libXmuu runtime libraries

 Other : libXmu.so.6

 So as a member of µBooNE and LBNE who would like to utilize the OSG resources at Nebraska and other sites, is it possible to design a solution to this dependency within larsoft.
 This could mean removing the dependency or shipping larsoft with a set of external libraries.
 Either is fine by me.

-#6 Updated by Lynn Garren about 5 years ago
+#6 Updated by Lynn Garren over 5 years ago

 - % Done changed from 0 to 60